Skip to main content

 • Disciplines

 • These row header tiles separate responsibility for delivering work at each Stage throughout the Plan.
-They help break the Plan down by ownership, making accountability clear across the matrix.
+They help break the Plan down by ownership, making accountability clear across the Matrix.

 Adding Column Header and Row Header Names